 Your reputation precedes you.
 Your employees certainly influence the future of your reputation but whatever’s out there at the time a customer makes a decision is out there.
 You can’t change that and neither can your employees.

-So it brings us down to the one remaining attribute of dealership selection – the experience.
+There is one remaining attribute of dealership selection – the experience.
 However, the term experience is too broad.
 We need to narrow it down to what it really is, the quality of interaction with the customer.
 Maybe it’s in the showroom or service lane, or maybe not.
 More interaction with customers happens on the phone than any other method.
 Check it out.
 Add up all your service ROs, your showroom ups, your web leads and live chats for a month; then compare that to the number of times your phone rings and all the outbound calls coming from your dealership.
-Bell ford See what I mean?

 Customer service is a constant demand.
 Prices and availability fluctuate.
 Your reputation has ebb and flow and customers move around both in where they live but also where they work.
 The quality of interaction is a real time continuous indicator of how you’re doing.